White Sox vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is hitting .286 with .
+- Rutschman will look for his fourth straight game with a hit in this contest.
+During his last five outings he is hitting .238 with a walk and an RBI.

 Rutschman Recent Games